In the English city of Sheffield, security officers and public health programs are seeing an increase in illegal bottles of counterfeit alcohol.

 Source: Tara Brady, “One in six people use pet name as password: Millions of British people are vulnerable to online fraudsters by using obvious codenames,” Daily Mail, October 21, 2013.

-Security officials in the United Kingdom reported that there were a total of 371 children who fell victim to human trafficking in 2012.
+Reports from various criminal justice departments in the United Kingdom showed that there were a total of 371 children who fell victim to human trafficking in 2012.
 The number of children officially registered as victims was 50 percent higher than the 234 children identified in 2011.

 In 2012, the largest number of children trafficked into the UK was from Vietnam, where 95 children were from.
 67 children were from Nigeria and 25 were from China.
 20 British girls were also identified.

 For adults, there were 786 women identified as human trafficking victims in 2012, an increase of 12 percent from the year before.
 400 men were trafficking victims, an increase of nearly a third.

 Source: Steven Swinford, “Girl smuggled into Britain to have her ‘organs harvested’,” Telegraph, October 18, 2013.

 Data released by the Bank of England stated that 719,000 counterfeit banknotes were discovered and removed from circulation in 2012.